Alias (Mac OS): Programming API

+The Alias Manager API is part of Carbon that allows developers to create aliases and access the aliased file.

+Mac OS X 10.6 introduced the Bookmarks API to Cocoa as a set of methods on NSURL and functions for CFURL.
+In Mac OS X 10.7.3, the API was enhanced for the App Sandbox with security-scoped bookmarks, which add security permissions to aliases on a per-application or per-document basis.

+In Mac OS X 10.8 the Alias Manager API was officially deprecated in favor of the Bookmarks API.

 Relation to BSD symbolic and hard links

-Unix and similar operating systems provide 2 features very similar to macOS aliases: symbolic links and hard links.
+Unix and similar operating systems provide two features very similar to macOS aliases: symbolic links and hard links.

 When using the macOS Finder, links are displayed and treated largely like macOS aliases, and even carry an identical "Kind" attribute.

 However, when using the shell command line, macOS aliases are not recognized: for example, you cannot use the cd command with the name of an alias file.
 This is because an alias is implemented as a file on the disk that must be interpreted by an API while links are implemented within the filesystem and are thus functional at any level of the OS.

 There is currently no pre-installed command to resolve an alias to the path of the file or directory it refers to.
 However, a freely available C program makes use of the Mac Carbon APIs to perform this task.
 Given that, commands such as cd can be set up to check for aliases and treat them just like symbolic or hard links.